AetherAi-PrachiMehta/AetherAi-PrachiMehta/README.md

 ## 🌟 Associate AI/ML Software Engineer @ AetherAI

-I'm currently starting my **Associate Software Engineering AI/ML** at **AetherAI**, where I'm diving deep into cutting-edge artificial intelligence solutions.
+I'm currently starting as **Associate Software Engineering AI/ML** at **AetherAI**, where I'm diving deep into cutting-edge artificial intelligence solutions.
 Passionate about learning and contributing to meaningful AI projects that make a real impact.

 ## 🚀 What I'm Working On
 - 🤖 **Learning AI/ML Engineering** - Building practical machine learning systems